ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/GeneratorEquals.md

 This attribute allows you to specify a custom comparer for a particular property.
 For it to work, the type passed as an argument to CustomEqualityAttribute should fulfill AT LEAST one of the following:

-* Have a static field/property named Default returning a valid IEqualityComparer<T> instance for the target type;
+* Have a static field/property named Default returning a valid IEqualityComparer instance for the target type;
-* Have a static field/property with the same name passed to the CustomComparerAttribute returning a valid IEqualityComparer<T> instance for the target type;
+* Have a static field/property with the same name passed to the CustomComparerAttribute returning a valid IEqualityComparer instance for the target type;
-* Implement IEqualityComparer<T> and expose a parameterless constructor.
+* Implement IEqualityComparer and expose a parameterless constructor.

 ## Advanced Options